Enadoline

-Enadoline is a drug which acts as a highly selective κ-opioid agonist.
+Enadoline (developmental code name CI-977) is a drug which acts as a highly selective κ-opioid agonist.

 In human studies, it produced visual distortions and feelings of dissociation, reminiscent of the effects of salvinorin A.

 It was studied as a potential analgesic, but abandoned because of the dose-limiting effects of dysphoria, which could be expected from a κ-opioid agonist.
 There was mention of its potential in treating comatose head injury or stroke victims, where that type of side effect would be immaterial.

-Potency
+It has been found to reduce the euphoric effects of cocaine but did not alter cocaine self-administration in humans.

 When enadoline was first reported in 1990, it was "the most potent κ-selective analgesic ever reported ...
 25 times more potent than morphine and 17 times more potent than U-62066".